 \section{Generalized $\BH$-invariants}

-Fix a polarized klt pair $(X,\D;L)$.
-In this section, we will define the generalized $\BH$-invariant $\BH^g$ of $(X,\D;L)$ for any function $g$ satisfying (\ref{Eqnarray: function g}), and study the basic properties of it.
-Some existence results will be established for log Fano pairs in the next section.
-We fix an Okounkov body $\BO$ of $L$ with respect to some admissible flag in the following.
+Let $(X,\D)$ a log Fano pair.
+In this section, we will define the generalized $\BH$-invariant $\BH^g$ of $(X,\D)$ for any function $g$ satisfying (\ref{Eqnarray: function g}), and study the basic properties of it.
+We fix an Okounkov body $\BO$ of $L=-(K_X+\D)$ with respect to some admissible flag in the following.

-\begin{defi}[$\BH^g$-invariants]\rm For any linearly bounded filtration $\CF$ on $R=R(X;L)$, we define
+\begin{defi}[$\BH^g$-invariants]\rm For any linearly bounded filtration $\CF$ on $R=R(X,\D)$, we define

 where the infimum runs over all the linearly bounded filtrations $\CF$ on $R$. \end{defi}